wp-plugins/private-content/readme.txt

 == Frequently Asked Questions ==

+= Is there a way to display an alternate text to readers that haven't the rights to read the hidden text? =

+This plugin is not intended to be used in such way, but only in order to display a portion of a post to certain readers.
+Also, the hidden text must remain hidden, without the presence of an alternate text that could reveal the presence of the hidden text.

+In other words, this plugin was created only to show a small piece of text (i.e. a couple of lines) as a note to the post for particular readers.

+If you need to show the entire post only to certain readers (i.e. reader who pay to read a post), you can use a plugin like [Members](http://wordpress.org/extend/plugins/members/).

 = The hidden text is similar to the public text.
 Is it possible to stylize it in a different look? =

 Yes, you have to edit the CSS file of your current theme.
-The shortcode generates a &lt;p&gt; HTML tag with two classes:
+The shortcode generates a `<p>` HTML tag with at most three classes in this order:

-* "private" to stylize all private contents
+* `private` to stylize all private contents

-* "[role]-content" to stylize the content for that specific [role].
+* `[role]-content` to stylize the content for that specific [role].

-A third class is added, in case you make a note only for a specific role, for example "contributor-only".
+* `[role]-content-only` to stylize the content for that specific [role] only.

 == Screenshots ==